RegMix: Data Mixing Augmentation for Regression: Related Work

 \section{Related Work}

-There are largely two branches of work for data augmentation in regression.
-One is semi-supervised regression\,\citep{DBLP:journals/jifs/KostopoulosKKR18,zhou2005semi,DBLP:journals/eswa/KangKC16,kim2020reliability} where the goal is to utilize unlabeled data for training.
-In comparison, \method{} does not assume the availability of unlabeled data.
-Another branch is data augmentation when there is no unlabeled data, which is our research focus.
-To the best of our knowledge, there is no technique tailored to regression, so we instead cover data augmentation techniques for classification that can be extended to regression.

-We explore data augmentation techniques for classification and investigate if they can be used in a regression setting.
+Data augmentation is essential for model performance\,\cite{DBLP:conf/interspeech/ParkCZCZCL19,DBLP:conf/iclr/ZhangCDL18,DBLP:conf/nips/KrizhevskySH12,DBLP:conf/icdar/SimardSP03}, but there has been much more emphasis on classification than regression.
 There are largely three approaches: generative models, policies, and Mixup techniques.
 Generative models including GANs\,\citep{DBLP:conf/nips/GoodfellowPMXWOCB14} and VAEs\,\citep{DBLP:journals/corr/KingmaW13} are popular in classification where the idea is to generate realistic data that cannot be distinguished from the real data by a discriminator.
 However, a major assumption is that the labels of the generated examples are the same, which does not necessarily hold in a regression setting where most examples may have different labels.
-Another approach is to use policies\,\citep{DBLP:conf/cvpr/CubukZMVL19}, which specify fixing rules for transforming the data while maintaining the label value.
-For example, image processing policies may flip, rotate, or adjust the brightness of images to generate new valid images.
-However, in a regression setting, the same transformed examples may now have different unknown labels, making them unsuitable for training.
-The recently-proposed Mixup\,\citep{DBLP:conf/iclr/ZhangCDL18, DBLP:conf/nips/BerthelotCGPOR19, DBLP:conf/iccv/YunHCOYC19,DBLP:conf/iclr/BerthelotCCKSZR20,DBLP:conf/iclr/HendrycksMCZGL20,verma2019manifold} takes the alternative approach of generating both data and labels together by mixing existing examples with different labels assuming linearity between training examples\,\citep{DBLP:conf/nips/ChapelleWBV00,onthewu2020}.
-Although the Mixup paper mentions that its techniques can easily be extended to regression, we make the non-trivial observation that the linearity of a regression model is limited where mixing examples with far-away examples may not be beneficial and even detrimental to model performance.
-Instead, \method{} shows good performance by carefully choosing which nearest neighbors to mix with, a technique that only works in a regression setting.
+Another approach is to find policies\,\citep{DBLP:conf/cvpr/CubukZMVL19,DBLP:conf/nips/RatnerEHDR17,DBLP:conf/icml/HoLCSA19,DBLP:conf/cvpr/CubukZSL20,DBLP:conf/nips/LimKKKK19,hataya2020a}, which specify fixing rules for transforming the data while maintaining the label value.
+For example, image processing policies may flip, rotate, or adjust the brightness of images to generate new valid images\,\cite{DBLP:conf/bmvc/ZagoruykoK16,DBLP:conf/nips/KrizhevskySH12}.
+However, these policies usually target image classification or object detection tasks.
+In a regression setting, the same transformed examples may now have different unknown labels, making them unsuitable for training.